 Pansies for Seasonal Color

-Today, researchers in the United States, Germany, Italy, Japan and other countries are working towards introducing pansies with novel color combinations, larger flower size and better tolerance to weather conditions.
+Researchers around the world are working to introduce pansies with novel color combinations, larger flower size and better tolerance to weather conditions.

-Two pansies have been recommended for Colorado gardens from Plant Selecté recommendations.
-Blue Velvet® pansy is a deep purple flower with a black face, hardy from Zones 2-9 and up to 11,000 feet.
-Northern Lights™ pansy is a large flowered pansy with mixed bloom colors of lilac, blue and cream.
-Visit www.plantselect.org for more information on these plants.
+Two pansies recommended for Colorado gardens by Plant Select are Blue Velvet®. a deep purple flower with a black face that’s hardy from Zones 2-9 and up to 11,000 feet; and Northern Lights™, a large-flowered pansy with mixed bloom colors of lilac, blue and cream.

 Do you have a question?
 Try Ask an Expert!